 Introduction: Glowing Greeting Card

-PURPOSE: Create a greeting card that lights up.
+PURPOSE: Create a greeting card or name plate that lights up.

 Step 1: DOCUMENTATION

 Document and share your process and final object by taking photographs and/or videos with your phone.
 Be sure not to include any faces.
 Email or text Indiana University Researchers at email@example.com.
 We may post these on our Facebook page – STEM Education Research Group at IUB (@IUBSTEMeducation).

 You need to be knowledgeable of how to build a simple circuit.
 Take a look at the pictures on the following cards and consider the question(s) with each picture.

 KIT-CHAT: Describe the circuit.
 What do you notice?

 What do you notice about the legs of the LED light?
 For example, are the legs below or above the conductive tape?
 Why do you think this is the case?

 The battery is placed near a corner.
 Why?

 What else do you notice about the placement of the battery?